 Grouping foundational premises more logically

+One option is to group the foundational principles under the axioms.
 But, we can do better.
 We can group the foundational premises into the “what“, “who” and “how” of service-dominant logic.

-First let’s look at the what of service-dominant logic.
+First, let’s look at the what of service-dominant logic.

-The What of service-dominant logic
+The Whats of service-dominant logic

 So if we know the what of service-dominant logic, what about the who?

-The Who of service-dominant logic
+The Whos of service-dominant logic

 Now let’s move from the whats and whos to the hows.

-The How of service-dominant logic
+The Hows of service-dominant logic

 We can group the remaining foundational premises as the “hows” of service-dominant logic.

-However the value is always determined by the beneficiary.
+However, it is only the beneficiary that determines the value.
 Again this is opposite to goods-dominate logic where the manufacturer attempts to determine the value.
-And it gets a little more complicated.
+But, it gets a little more complicated.
 The beneficiary can value a service differently on separate occasions, for a whole host of different reasons.
 Vargo & Lush use the word phenomenologically to describe this.

 Now we have grouped them in what I believe is a useful manner, let’s look at each principle in turn.